zukunft/zukunft.com/docs/llm_coding.md

 When a constant from another class cannot yet be referenced (e.g. due to a missing `use` or include chain), add a `// TODO: replace literal with ConstClass::CONST_NAME` comment so the gap is tracked and fixed in a follow-up.

+#### Use a named icon constant from `web/const/icons.php` — no inline icon literals

+Every frontend icon css class string (Font Awesome `fas`/`far`/`fab` or any other set) is declared as a constant in `src/main/php/web/const/icons.php` (the `icons` class).
+Use that constant instead of writing the class string inline, so an icon-set change can be made in one place and every rendered icon is searchable in the codebase by its constant name.

+- **Wrong**: `'<i class="fas fa-edit"></i>'` — the icon class is hidden behind a literal that does not appear in any const list
+- **Right**: `'<i class="' . icons::EDIT . '"></i>'` — the renderer references the canonical constant

+When a needed icon is not yet declared in `icons.php`, add a constant there first (one constant per full css class string, e.g. `const string EDIT = 'fas fa-edit';`) and then use it from the renderer.

 ### Back-navigation parameter convention

 Back navigation (where to redirect after an action completes) is encoded as **`'9'`-prefixed URL parameters**, never as a standalone `url_var::BACK` parameter.